 A cell suspension is passed through a flow chamber single file, through one to several lasers to detect the scattered light and fluorescence of single cells.
 By using fluorescently-labeled antibodies, a flow cytometer is capable of detecting and differentiating between multiple proteins of interest.
 When used multi-parametrically, this technique forms a “panel,” which is defined by the multiple fluorochromes spanning the light spectrum, each tagged to an analytically relevant protein target.

-FSP is Using FSPTM where entire emission spectrum is captured across the different modules and then stitched together to create a spectral signature that combines emission information from all excitation wavelengths , Cytek systems can detect the entire fluorochrome emission, allowing researchers to use highly overlapping dyes together, to extract autofluorescence,to run panels of up to 40 colors and beyond without sacrificing data resolution.
+Using FSPTM where entire emission spectrum is captured across the different modules and then stitched together to create a spectral signature that combines emission information from all excitation wavelengths , Cytek systems can detect the entire fluorochrome emission, allowing researchers to use highly overlapping dyes together, to extract autofluorescence,to run panels of up to 40 colors and beyond without sacrificing data resolution.

-No longer limited by the conventional peak emission bandpass filter paradigm, researchers can now visualize the full spectrum characteristics of each fluorochrome across each laser line, look for new spectrally unique reagents to integrate into continuously expanding panel designs and get more results in one experiment
+No longer limited by the conventional peak emission bandpass filter paradigm, researchers can now visualize the full spectrum characteristics of each fluorochrome across each laser line, look for new spectrally unique reagents to integrate into continuously expanding panel designs and get more results in one experiment.

 Cytek’s experience in designing highly multiparametric panels has led to a deeper understanding of how fluorochromes react together in increasingly complex fluorescent experiments.
 Using this expertise, Cytek developed and launched the new cFluor reagents, optimized for use in full spectrum panels.